lequant40/portfolio_allocation_js/README.md

 ## Supported portfolio allocation algorithms

 - Equal weights (EW)
-  The 1/N portfolio allocation has been popularized by DeMiguel and al. in their research paper *Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?*.
+  The 1/N portfolio has been popularized by DeMiguel and al. in their research paper *Optimal Versus Naive Diversification: How Inefficient is the 1/N Portfolio Strategy?*.

 - Equal risk budgets (ERB)
-  Also known as naive risk parity, this portfolio allocation has been analysed by Carvalho and al. in the research paper *Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description*.
+  Also known as naive risk parity, it has been analysed by Carvalho and al. in the research paper *Demystifying Equity Risk-Based Strategies: A Simple Alpha Plus Beta Description*.

-- Equal risk contributions (ERC) and Risk budgeting (RB) Both portfolio allocations have been extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers (*The properties of equally weighted risk contribution portfolios*, *Managing Risk Exposures Using the Risk Budgeting Approach*...), the former being a specific case of the latter.
+- Equal risk contributions (ERC) and Risk budgeting (RB) Extensively studied by [Thierry Roncalli](http://www.thierry-roncalli.com/) and al in misc. research papers (*The properties of equally weighted risk contribution portfolios*, *Managing Risk Exposures Using the Risk Budgeting Approach*...), the ERC portfolio being a specific case of the RB portfolio.

 - Most diversified portfolio (MDP)
-  This portfolio allocation is described in the research paper *Toward Maximum Diversification* by Choueifaty and al., and uses the authors' diversification ratio as the criterion for portfolio construction.
+  Described in the research paper *Toward Maximum Diversification* by [Yves Choueifaty](http://www.tobam.fr/yves-choueifaty/) and al., it uses the authors' diversification ratio as the criterion for portfolio construction.

-- Minimum correlation algorithm (MCA) and Proportional minimum variance algorithm (MVA) Both algorithms were discovered by [David Varadi](https://cssanalytics.wordpress.com/), the former being meant as an approximation of the MDP portfolio and the latter as an approximation of the GMV portfolio.
+- Minimum correlation algorithm (MCA) and Proportional minimum variance algorithm (MVA) Both algorithms were discovered by [David Varadi](https://cssanalytics.wordpress.com/), the MCA being meant as an approximation of the MDP portfolio allocation algorithm and the MVA as an approximation of the GMV portfolio allocation algorithm.

-- Cluster risk parity portfolio (CRP)
+- Cluster risk parity (CRP)
-  This portfolio allocation algorithm was discovered by [David Varadi](https://cssanalytics.wordpress.com/) and [Michael Kapler](http://systematicinvestor.wordpress.com/), and combines the usage of clustering algorithms (for instance, the Fast Threshold Clustering Algorithm - FTCA - of David Varadi) with ERC.
+  Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and [Michael Kapler](http://systematicinvestor.wordpress.com/), it combines the usage of clustering algorithms (for instance, the Fast Threshold Clustering Algorithm - FTCA - of David Varadi) with ERC.

-- Global minimum variance portfolio (GMV)
+- Global minimum variance (GMV) - ON-GOING
   The global minimum variance portfolio is the portfolio located at the leftmost part of the Markowitz mean-variance efficient frontier, which makes it the portfolio with the smallest attainable volatility among all the mean-variance efficient portfolios.

+- Grid search portfolio - ON-GOING
+  The portfolio(s) obtained by numerically minimizing an arbitrary real-valued objective function of several real variables, typically representing the portfolio "desirability".

 ## Usage